xebialabs-community/xld-xldeploy-plugin/README.md

 The XL Deploy plugin adds synthetic properties to specific CIs in XL Deploy that are used to deploy to another XLD instance:
 * *xldeploy.DarPackage*: this deployable enables the deployment of the package to an XLD instance.
 No properties are needed.
 * *xldeploy.Server*: this defines the target XLD container.
 This can defined on any host (including a localhost) as it contains all information to establish a http(s) connection to the target XLD instance.

+## Options

+On the xldeploy.Server CI you can specify the following flags:
+* Use Https: check this when the target instance of XLD is using XLD.
+* Ignore SSL warnings: check this if XLD is running under a self-signed certificate that has not been added to the source instance' TrustStore.
+More infor about adding certificates to a truststore can be found here: * Ignore SSL warnings: check this if XLD is running under a self-signed certificate that has not been added to the source instance' TrustStore.
+More infor about adding certificates to a truststore can be found here: https://docs.xebialabs.com/xl-deploy/how-to/configure-the-cli-to-trust-the-xl-deploy-server-with-a-self-signed-certificate.html
+* Ensure Same Path: this is to ensure that the application path on the source instance also exists on the target instance.
+When uploading a package that Application (version) will be added to any existing Application already in the repository.
+If the Application doesn't already exist the Application will be added to the Applications root.
+This however means that permissions may not apply to that Application.
+This setting assumes that the permission structure is the same between source and target.
+Before importing the package it checks if the source path is available on the target instance.
+If it's not it fails the deployment.